Erikas-Ramanauskas/Milestone-Project-3/README.md

 - Within the game there are several different items that could be traded and some that can not.
 The main and only item that player comunity focuses on trading is highest level "Ancestral" Rare items.
 Due to complexity of itemisation i chose to exclude lower level items to save time on development.

 - I also chose to exclude tutorial page for how to use aplication.
-From my personal expierence and similar sites made for similar games by the time player gets used to the and chis character arives to the stage that he no loger rapidly recieves upgrades that is when he starts requiring site like this and by this time player is well familiar with the in game item system.
+From my personal expierence and similar sites made for similar games by the time player gets used to the game and character arives to the stage that he no loger rapidly recieves upgrades that is when he starts requiring site like this.
+And by this time player is well familiar with the in game item system.
 In most cases RPG style game players never even trade items and play all the time self found.
 Yet usualy when they start looking for better items they are well aware of classses, item types, suffixes and affixes.

--This is also a reason why i opted out without footer as the site is more of trade aplication than anything and for such a simplistic one i chose to leave it out.
+-This is also a reason why i opted out without footer as the site is more of trade aplication than anything and for such a simplistic one i chose to leave it out it also helps to keep pages like massage at 100% screen size turnign the chat look more like messanger or instagram chat on the phone app.
 It can definetly be added in a future when much more functionality would be added.

 - Lastly my choice for chosing mongoDb as main database for my project was mainly due to ability to pair up key-value pairs within the object.
-From my project 2 I was well familiar how to manipulate larger Json data type databases so mongoDB has quite a same syntax wich i enjoy quite a lot.
+From my project 2 I was well familiar how to manipulate larger Json data type databases so mongoDB has quite a same syntax witch i enjoy quite a lot.

 ### For anyone who is not familiar with the game

 - Each item that could be traded comes with either offensive, defensive numbers or simply none.
 For example all armor pieces will be with defensive number, All weapons with offensive, All jewelery and rings will no have either.

 - Additionaly most (not all) will come with some sort of suffix.
 Suffixes are sort of secondary atributes for items.
 Most of items will have 1 atribute that always be on particular item type.
 Others (Example: boots) will have multiple choices.

 - Lastly every item will always have 4 random(nonrepeting) Affixes.
 This is the main requirements the players will be looking for.
 Most importanly At some stage of the game players will start looking for right combination of affixes, then simply keep upgrading to higher numbers while maintaining same combinations.
-In other cases they will look for 4/6 different affixes to fit their needs
+In other cases they will look for 4/6 different affixes to fit their needs balancing required 4 between items.

 - Afixes comes random on the item however there is a system in game to change 1 out of 4 affix to another random one.
 Thsi is why i chose to develop Filter with an oportunity to chose how many affixes need to match the search.
 User can chose 6 different ones but chose to match on 3/6 and the 4th to change.
 By manipulating filter like this player can either widen or narow down the search once the offer list becomes to big to manualy look for item.

 ### Idividual page functionalities

 - The main page that is loaded is always offers page that shows all avialable offers.
 It also provides filter option that is automaticaly loaded from personal profile settings.
-Once filter optiosn are applied items are filtered and only the ones acording to filter is showed.
+Once filter options are applied items are filtered and only the ones acording to filter is showed.

+- I wanted to make sure to include filtering option that alows to search for more affixes than maximum 4 but in case player is a bit flexible for affixes.
+The phyton formula creates all variable combinations and find items maching acoding to it.
+For example user can set 3 affixes to mach out of 5 and so on.

 - Both main offers page and profile page contain the lists of offers that contain main information about item, when it is created the price and who created offer.
 The name of creator is also a link to personal profile of creator.